tynopet/homework/homework-76/wb_page24.md

 3.
     1. You must tell him as soon as possible
-    2. I've finished the exercise.
-What I should to do now?
+    2. I've finished this exercise.
+What should I do now?
     3. The clients don't have to come to the office.
 We can meet them at the restaurant.
     4. I shouldn't tell you this, but the boss is leaving on Monday.
     5. Do we have to wear a uniform?